afnanofficial/afnanahmed.me/README.md

 The code and styles are licensed under the MIT license.
 [See project license.](LICENSE) Obviously you should not use the content of this demo repo in your own resume. :wink:

-Disclaimer: Use of Lisa M. Simpson image and name used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
+Disclaimer: Use of Afnan Ahmed image and name used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
 Project license does not apply to use of this material.